SIDN/entrada2/README.md

 # Quick start

-To get started quickly, you can use the provided [Docker Compose script](https://github.com/SIDN/entrada2/blob/main/docker/docker-compose.yml) to create a test environment on a single host, containing all required services.
+To get started quickly, use the provided [Docker Compose script](https://github.com/SIDN/entrada2/blob/main/docker/docker-compose.yml) to create a test environment on a single host, containing all required services.

-The configuration settings can be found as environment varliables in `docker.env`.
+The configuration settings can be found as environment variables in `docker.env`.
-The example belows shows how to start using 1 ENTRADA master container and 2 ENTRADA worker containers.
+The example uses the default Docker Compose script and starts 1 ENTRADA master container and 2 ENTRADA worker containers.

 ```
 export MAXMIND_LICENSE_PAID=<your-key-here>
 docker compose --profile test up --scale entrada-worker=2
 ```

-The docker-compose script uses the "test" profile to start the ENTRADA containers, not using this profile will only start the dependencies and not the ENTRADA containers.
+The Docker Compose script uses the "test" profile to start the ENTRADA containers, not using this profile will only start the dependencies and not the ENTRADA containers.

 ## Processing pcap data

-ENTRADA2 converts a single pcap file into a 1 or more Parquet files, many small input pcap files will not be automatically combined into a larger Parquet file, as was the case when using the the previous ENTRADA version.
+ENTRADA2 converts a single pcap file into a 1 or more Parquet files, many small input pcap files may be automatically combined into a larger Parquet file.
-Apache Iceberg includes functionality for [data maintenance](https://iceberg.apache.org/docs/latest/maintenance/#maintenance) such as table compaction, use this instead.
+The `iceberg.parquet.min-records` option determines how many records a Parquet output file must contain before it is allowed to be closed and added to the Iceberg table.

 The pcap processing workflow uses 3 prefixes for pcap objects in s3, defaults are:
-- pcap-in
+- pcap-in: New pcap object must be uploaed using this prefix
-- pcap-done
+- pcap-done: When the auto-delete option is not enabled, then processed pcap objects are moved to this prefix
-- pcap-failed
+- pcap-failed: When a pcap object cannot be processed correcly, it is moved to this prefix

 When all components have started up, you may upload a pcap file to the s3 bucket, using the "pcap-in" prefix.
 If ENTRADA2 created a s3 bucket notification configuration (enabled by default) then processing of the a pcap file